 On The Late Show, Amy Sedaris talked about an idea for a movie involving a fat, grumpy ginger cat who would solve crimes.
 David Letterman commented that the character sounded similar to Garfield.
 Sedaris was disappointed and said that always happens to her, and recounted a story of the time she was watching Godzilla and suggested to her friend that it would be scarier to have tiny creatures terrorizing humans for a change instead of huge monsters.
 Friend: "Oh, like Gremlins."
 "Oh, well then forget it."

-In an episode of Full House, Jesse tries to write a song for his band, only to come up with such songs as "This Land is Your Land" and the theme to The Brady Bunch.
+In an episode, Jesse tries to write a song for his band, only to come up with such songs as "This Land is Your Land" and the theme to The Brady Bunch.

 In another episode, Jesse "invents" a face guard for spraying hairspray without getting it in your eyes.
 He then gets sued by the original creator.

 The B Plot of the Cheers episode "Young Dr. Weinstein" has Woody fall victim to this, then try to subvert it.
 His goal is to create a unique drink to get into the Bartending Hall Of Fame.
 He eventually succeeds, but can't remember what he put into it.

 Reid: First of all, it's a police box, not a phone booth.
 Second of all, Doctor Who started a quarter of a century before Bill and Ted even went on their bodacious adventure, so really they should have called it Bill & Ted's Excellent Ripoff.